grunwaldlab/aps_workshop/README.md

     Bandage image cli_data/xan_22-331_shortread_highercov_spades.gfa qc_bandage/xan_22-331_shortread_highercov_spades.png
     ```

-    Let's also look at the assembly graph if input into SPAdes assembler was a reduced number of reads
+    Let's also look at the assembly graph if input into SPAdes assembler was a reduced number of reads (10x estimate read coverage)

     **Command 3:**